hiphapa/san-francisco-pigeon/nob-hill.md

 Hopping up the stairs you see the most beautiful bird you've ever seen.

-He's green and red and squaks really, really loud.
+He's green and red and squawks really, really loudly.
 Just your type.

 Do you go talk to him, or watch him creepily from a distance?